Morgan Tsvangirai: June 2008 arrest

 Morgan Tsvangirai was detained by police while campaigning on Wednesday, 4 June 2008, after being stopped at a police roadblock.
 Tsvangirai and a group of 14 party officials were held at a police station in Lupane.
 This was claimed by Tsvangirai, and widely believed by human rights groups, to be a tactic to disrupt his campaign for 27 June elections.
 Tsvangirai was accused by police of threatening public security by addressing a gathering without prior authorisation.
 His detention was vigorously protested by the United States and various European governments.
 He was released without charge after eight hours.
 Tsvangirai commented that this was "nothing but the usual harassment which is totally unnecessary."
 The police also confiscated one of the security vehicles in the entourage.
 During this time, Mugabe was in Rome at a conference on food security.
 However, chief police spokesperson of Zimbabwe Wayne Bvudzijena said Tsvangirai's convoy was stopped because one of the vehicles did not have proper registration.
 The driver of the vehicle was asked to accompany the police to the station, but others in the party insisted on following the driver to the station.
 This was followed by the brief detention of diplomats from the United States and United Kingdom.

 On 6 June 2008 he was again stopped at a police checkpoint and blocked from attending a pre-election rally at How Mine, near the southern city of Bulawayo.
 According to the chairman of the Movement for Democratic Change, Lovemore Moyo, the police said they should have informed them in advance of Tsvangirai visiting the area.
+On 22 June 2008 Tsvangirai announced that he had withdrawn from the presidential election run-off in the face of violence from ruling party militias.
+Later that day, he took refuge in the embassy of the Netherlands in Harare, because he feared for his safety.
+He did not request asylum.
+He stayed on the Dutch compound until 30 June.

 Allegations of wrongdoing

 Allegations of coup plot

-In 2003, Ari Ben-Menashe accused Tsavangirai of plotting to overthrow the Zimbabwean government in a coup d'état.
+In 2002, Ari Ben-Menashe accused Tsavangirai of plotting to overthrow the Zimbabwean government in a coup d'état.
 After a treason trial, Tsvangirai was acquitted of the charges.

 2011 investigations over WikiLeaks disclosures

-The Attorney General set up a team of lawyers to investigate whether Tsvangirai may be charged with conspiracy or treason after cables obtained by WikiLeaks were published.
+The Attorney General set up a team of lawyers to investigate whether Tsvangirai may be charged with conspiracy or treason after the United States diplomatic cables leak was published.

 Party brutality

 Tsvangirai has been accused of allowing activists to attack opponents within his own party.
 In 2005, such allegations triggered the split in his party between his faction and the faction now led by Arthur Mutambara.
 In February 2014, a senior party member claimed he was beaten and injured after calling for Tsvangirai to step down as party leader.
+Tsvangirai had said his party would investigate the allegation.
 An unnamed witness backed Elton Mangoma's allegation and added: "It is shocking that this actually took place... right in Tsvangirai's face and with him smiling."
-Tsvangirai had said his party would investigate the allegation.